metadesignlab/metaSpace/README.md

 # Meta Space

-## A communal repository to store and share programming and computer knowlage
+A communal repository to store and share programming and computer knowledge

 ### Current topics are